mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 Arla Un
 Arla Un orbits a bright blue-white subgiant star called Kir Aikhalingas.
-The Arla Un ‘day’ is 263.8 standard days long.
+The Arla Un 'day' is 263.8 standard days long.
 The bright side of the planet heats up to a white-hot 365o Celsius and its dark side can drop to as low as 125o below zero.
 Arla Un appears to have been